One additional introductory course (AFST 235, AFST 100, AFST 200, AMST 200)

 Prerequisite: AMST 201 or permission of the instructor.
 This course fulfills the Social Sciences (Division II) distribution requirement.
 This course is cross-listed as AMST 301 when topic is relevant, for example, Caribbean Diasporic Identities.

 This class analyzes the literary production of Afro-Brazilians writers, as well as the representation of Afro-Brazilian characters in literary texts.
 It reviews different literary periods and the images those periods created and/or challenged and how they have affected and continue to affect the lives of Afro-Brazilians.
 Also, by paying particular attention to gender and social issues in different regional contexts, the class considers how Brazilian authors of African descent critically approach national discourses, such as racial democracy and Brazilianness.
 Taught in English.
 Available as a FLIC option in Portuguese.

-This course fulfills the DIV I.b. distribution requirement and the WR graduation requirement.
+This course fulfills the Humanities (Division I B) distribution requirement and the WID graduation requirement.
 This course is cross-listed as PORT 304 and AFST 304.
 Offered every two years.

 311 Pre-Columbian and Colonial Spanish American Texts

 This course will cover literatures of Spanish America produced before 1492 as well as during the colonial period.
 In their consideration of the development of what can be considered American Discourses during this period, students will explore how local and regional identities were formed and expressed in the pre colonial and colonial context.

 321 Late Colonial and Nineteenth-Century Latin American Literatures